ashishtele/ashishtele.github.io/_posts/2026-08-26-ai_system_design.md

 | Scale | 27M consults/month, ~650K US clinicians + 1.2M intl | [C] Company claims |
 | Compliance | HIPAA, SOC 2 Type II, encryption in transit/at rest, BAAs | [C] |

 The correctness constraint is the load-bearing wall of the entire design.
 It dictates retrieval-first architecture, citation enforcement at generation time, and fail-degraded failure semantics.
-Most consumer RAG systems treat citations as decoration; OpenEvidence treats them as a *precondition for emitting a token*.
-That single decision propagates through every layer below.

-## 2. Capacity Estimation (Back of Envelope)
+## <span style="color: #4ECDC4;">2.
+Capacity Estimation (Back of Envelope)</span>

 All numbers derivable from public claims: